-I've coached clients on a wide range of life endeavours, most of which has taken place in the context of providing other counselling and therapy.
+I've coached clients on a wide range of life endeavours, most of which has taken place in the context of providing counselling and therapy.
 I provide dedicated coaching, however, and my current preferences are holistic lifestyle enhancements, achieving happiness and balance, and writing.
 The overarching goal of my coaching is to help people create a better game in life to play, with better goals to play for, and I beleive if they are not having fun playing at life, they're just not doing it right.
 Coming Soon: I'll be creating a series of blogs and podcasts on Deep Living, the One Year Marriage model for relationships, and on creating True Wealth for one's self and loved ones.
 Don't worry, the latter is not another formula for getting rich financially... it's much, much better.

 Regarding counselling and therapy, I am officially a gerneralist and have helped people with most forms of psychological / behavioural problems; however, areas of particular expertise include holistic health care and posttraumatic stress reactions.
 In addition, I created the One Year Marriage model and counsel couples who wish to follow its principles.
 I have placed my license to practice psychology in the State of California (PSY 18522) on inactive status for the time being, but remain registered as a psychologist in the Province of Ontario (CPO #2986).